ylhyra/ylhyra_content/data/Tweets/Benedikt/Slydda.md

     },
     "sentences": {
       "s_12rb0": {
-        "meaning": "I have fairly reliable sources indicating that Satan received rainy snow as a newborn's gift.", "note": "The author despises the mixture of rain and snow.
+        "meaning": "I have fairly reliable sources indicating that Satan was given sleet as a cradle-gift.", "note": "The author despises the mixture of rain and snow.
 He here says that the Devil himself must have received it as a newborn's gift."
       }
     },